robertsLando/node-red-contrib-m-bus/README.md

 This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete`, `mbDeviceUpdated` and `mbDevicesLoaded` events with data in `msg.payload` and the event name in `msg.topic`.

-# Known Bugs

-At the moment seems that node doesn't works if deployed with usb connected, It only works if usb is connected after deploy.
-Tring to fix this ASAP

 # Authors

 [Daniel Lando](https://github.com/robertsLando)